Azure/azure-powershell/src/OracleDatabase/OracleDatabase.Autorest/examples/New-AzOracleDatabaseAutonomousDatabaseBackup.md

-### Example 1: Creates a Backup for an Autonomous Database resource
+### Example 1: Create a Backup for an Autonomous Database resource
 ```powershell
 New-AzOracleDatabaseAutonomousDatabaseBackup -Adbbackupid "testBackupId" -Autonomousdatabasename "OFakePowerShellTestAdbs" -ResourceGroupName "PowerShellTestRg" -RetentionPeriodInDay 90
 ```

-Creates a Backup for an Autonomous Database resource.
+Create a Backup for an Autonomous Database resource.
-For more information, execute `Get-Help New-AzOracleDatabaseAutonomousDatabase`
+For more information, execute `Get-Help New-AzOracleDatabaseAutonomousDatabase`.